 Putting your deep cycle battery in parallel with your starter battery is not a perfect arrangement, as they are of two different battery types.
-However the charging profiles and voltages of standard flooded batteries vs deep cycle batteries are very similar, almost identical.
-So it can be done without any significant issues.
+However the charging profiles and voltages of standard flooded batteries vs deep cycle batteries are very similar, practically identical for most batteries.
+So it can almost always be done without any issues.
 Check the datasheets for any significant difference between specified float charge and cycle charge voltages.
-Most batteries are 13.8V float and 14.8V cycle, or pretty close to those values.
+Most batteries are 13.8V float and 14.5V cycle, or pretty close to those values.

 A particular design of deep cycle batteries, called Absorbent Glass Mat (AGM) batteries, are especially suited to dual battery systems and should be considered in any design.
 The advantages of AGM batteries over standard deep cycling batteries include:

 – Much higher charge rate (up to 5 times higher).
 This gives you the ability to perform quick top up charges from the alternator by running your vehicle.
 A half hour charge from the alternator could add say 25Ah, compared to only 5Ah with a standard deep cycle battery.